 - Is orthophosphate safe in my drinking water?

 - Yes, orthophosphate is a commonly used corrosion control treatment and is safe in drinking water.
 In 2006, the Environmental Protection Agency (EPA) designated orthophosphate treatment as the optimal corrosion control treatment for reducing the presence of lead in drinking water.
-Orthophosphate is a food-grade chemical and is generally recognized as safe by the Food and Drug Administration and the EPA.
-DC Water has set strict target levels for orthophosphate in the water distribution system and routinely samples and tests water to ensure levels meet EPA standards.
-For additional information and updated water quality results for phosphate, please see Water Quality Test Results.
+Orthophosphate is a food-grade chemical that is considered safe by the Food and Drug Administration and the EPA.
+DC Water has set strict target levels for orthophosphate in the water distribution system and routinely tests the water to ensure levels meet these standards.
+For additional information and updated test results for orthophosphate, click here.

 - Is fluoride in DC drinking water?